Recipe for Silky Hummus

 Spread a large tea towel out over your kitchen counter-top then tip the chickpeas out across the tea towel.
 Fold the towel over to cover the chickpeas then gently but vigorously rub them until the skins begin to loosen and fall off.
 Remove and discard the skins until all of the chickpeas are bare.

-Using tinned chickpeas…
+Using tinned chickpeas:

 If you cannot get your hands on dried chickpeas, or don’t want to spend the time re-hydrating them, tinned chickpeas will work in a pinch.
-Simply decant 2 x 400 gram tins of chickpeas into a sieve to separate them from the brining liquid.
+Simply decant 2 x 400g tins of chickpeas into a sieve to separate them from the brining liquid.
 Thoroughly rinse them under running water then add to a pot and cover with water.
 Cook for 15 minutes using the same amount of salt and cumin as indicated.
 Drain the chickpeas into a sieve once more, reserve the cooking liquid, and continue by removing the skins of the chickpeas as instructed above.
 Removing the skins from your chickpeas may be time consuming, but this is the key to making silky smooth hummus!

 Making the hummus:

+Before removing the hummus from the food processor, consider adding 25 grams of ice cubes then blitzing again.
 Now you may be thinking… “why on earth would you put ice cubes into your hummus?!”
 Ice cubes help in whipping the hummus into a texture not unlike freshly churned ice-cream.
 Don’t knock until you’ve tried it!